 Does it seem like your husband loves his job more than you?
 If he puts his work first, you may feel lonely and sad.
 But you may feel better knowing you’re not alone….

-“I am 27 and have been with my husband for 9 years, married for 3,” says A. on How to Save Your Marriage.
+“I am 27 and have been with my husband for nine years, married for three,” says Angela on How to Know if Your Marriage is Over.
 “We both work for the same organization..
-We earn fairly well and have recently bought a beautiful house on a joint loan.
+We earn fairly decent money and have recently bought a beautiful house on a joint loan.
 It’s been a great time together.
 But for the last six months, I don’t feel loved or understood any more.”

-“Around 6 months back my husband got an offer to work abroad for a year in another country 6,000 kilometres away!
+“Around six months back my husband got an offer to work abroad for a year in another country 6,000 kilometres away!
 I didn’t have the option to leave my job to be with him, as I had started working after my Masters degree.
 I didn’t want him to take up the offer as I couldn’t imagine a life apart from each other.
 Also, our current salaries leave us with a sufficient surplus every month..
 But, he decided to take the job to meet his financial goals.
 It seems like my husband loves his on more than he loves me.”

-His financial and career goals seem more important to him than his own wife.
-“I sometimes wonder if all love is lost,” says A. “How could he make the decision to leave me and go away for a whole year?
+Of course, this isn’t the easiest thing to assess.
+“I sometimes wonder if all love is lost,” says Angela.
+“How could he make the decision to leave me and go away for a whole year?
 He calls regularly, he says he misses me, but I am not able to accept it at face value.
 Please help me.
-I need guidance on how to make my marriage work.”
+I need guidance on how to fix my relationship.”

 My neighbors have been married for 23 years; the husband just left for a two year work stint in Thailand.
 His partner is fine with it, and plans to visit every couple of months.
 I guess when you’ve been together for two decades, two years seems like nothing!